MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

     FROM "person" AS "person_1"
     =#

-Partitions created by `Group` could be summarized using aggregate expressions.
+Partitions created by `Group` are summarized using aggregate expressions.

     q = From(person) |>
         Group(Get.year_of_birth) |>